verbb/formie/README.md

 - Store submissions in the control panel, in case you want to view the users' submission later.
 - **Stencils** - A quick and easy way to create new forms.
 Stencils include your form settings, fields and notifications.
 - Multiple options to control how forms submit.
 Show a success message, redirect to an entry, or stay on the same page.
+- Conditions for pages, fields, buttons and email notifications.
 - Switch form submissions to be page-reload (POST), or async (Ajax).
 - Spam protection - Fight spam with our in-built keyword blocking and submission behaviour control.
 - Integrations API - Captchas, Address Providers, Elements, Email Marketing, CRM, Webhooks, Miscellanous.